Som-Energia/somenergia-plant-reader/README.md

 ## testing

-just run `pytest` on the root directory
+just run `pytest` on the root directory.
+Or `pytest --dset` to run tests against dset production api.

 ## run